-Plants are not just decorative and we’ve learned in school that they are producing the oxygen we need to survive, but that’s not all they do.
+Plants are not just decorative and we’ve learned in school that they are producing the oxygen we need to survive.
+However, that’s not all they do.
 Some air purifying survival plants clean the air in our homes and act as anti-pollutants.
 Houseplants can reduce components of indoor air pollution, even volatile organic compounds such as benzene, formaldehyde, toluene, and xylene.
 These air purifying survival plants also reduce airborne microbes and increase humidity.

 Researchers recommend having at least 15 average-sized air purifying survival plants in a house or an apartment of 1800 square feet to have a good air quality and be in good health.